-Brendan Duffy is a Lecturer in Applied Geoscience in the School of Earth Sciences at the University of Melbourne.
+Brendan Duffy is a Fellow in Structural Geology and Tectonics in The School of Geography, Earth and Atmospheric Science at the University of Melbourne

-He is a committed geoscience teacher and an active researcher who publishes articles that integrate structural geology, geophysics and geomorphology.
+He is an enthusiastic geoscience teacher and researcher who publishes articles that integrate structural geology, geophysics and geomorphology.

 His interests range across tectonics, neotectonics, earthquake geology and engineering geology on the boundaries of the Australian Plate, from Timor to New Zealand.